 The party in Melbourne is centred around the family precinct at Yarra Park, in the shadow of the enormous and iconic Melbourne Cricket Ground, the MCG.
 There is also a party event at Waterfront City, running from 7pm until 1am and typically draws crowds of more than half a million across the day and evening.

-This years event includes a total of 22 launch sites for the 7.5 tonnes of fireworks in an event that has promised us a "carpet of fireworks".
+This years event includes a total of 22 launch sites, including Eureka Tower, for the 7.5 tonnes of fireworks in an event that has promised us a "carpet of fireworks".
 The main viewing areas are at Kings Domain, Docklands, Flagstaff Gardens and Treasury Garden.
-Edinburgh Gardens is recommended as a a viewing location, with the council promising to make a better fist of clearing up afterwards this year!
+Edinburgh Gardens is recommended as a a viewing location

 There is also a popular gathering in Edinburgh Gardens that tends to attract large crowds from Yarra's many backpacker hostels, but in recent years this has been the source of some rowdy antisocial behaviour to the extent that the local council have announced that this from now on the event will be kept alcohol free.

 Away from the main municipal event, the rest of the city will come alive with a series of parties to look out for.
 Top popular venues include The Bluestone Lounge, Melbourne Central Lion Hotel, Feddish, Long Room, Riverland Bar and Terra Rossa Restaurant and Bar.
 Ticket details to follow.